-- (2) Electronic equipment should be brought up to ambient temperatures before energizing to prevent condensate from forming on circuitry. - (3) Fire and potable water piping should be checked for leaks from freeze damage after the heat has been restored to the facility and water turned back on. - 9.
-First aid and medical emergencies - (1) The following person(s) are designated and trained first-aid providers: - TBD - (2) In the event of a medical emergency, request medical assistance by calling the number listed above for reporting emergencies, while the designated first-aid provider or other employee attends to the victim. - (3) Do not provide medical attention unless you are trained and have the necessary supplies available. - (4) Avoid contact with blood, body fluids or other potentially infectious material by using protective equipment and safe practices.
-Any exposure must be promptly reported to the employer. - (5) First-aid kit(s) are available at the following location(s): - Staff Lounge

-- Reception Desk

-- 2nd Floor Administration area

-- (6) First-aid posters are displayed at the following location(s).
-Employees should familiarize themselves with this information.

-- Staff Lounge

-- Student Lounge
+- (1) The following person(s) are designated and trained first-aid providers: - Renee McLeod - (2) In the event of a medical emergency, request medical assistance by calling the number listed above for reporting emergencies, while the designated first-aid provider or other employee attends to the victim. - (3) Do not provide medical attention unless you are trained and have the necessary supplies available. - (4) Avoid contact with blood, body fluids or other potentially infectious material by using protective equipment and safe practices.
+Any exposure must be promptly reported to the employer. - (5) First-aid kit(s) are available at the following location(s): - Staff Lounge - Reception Desk - 2nd Floor Administration area - (6) First-aid posters are displayed at the following location(s).
+Employees should familiarize themselves with this information. - Staff Lounge - Student Lounge route(s) and assembly area(s).

-10. Evacuation route and assembly area map
+5. Evacuation route and assembly area map

 Evacuation route(s) and assembly area(s) maps are posted in each area.
 At least two evacuation routes and an assembly area are included.
-Employees should become familiar with all evacuation route(s) and assembly area(s).
+Employees should become familiar with all evacuation